alexkartun/SNLI-Model/README.md

-### You must run run the scripts on windows platform and linux bash f.e Git bash.
+### You must run run the scripts on windows platform and linux bash f.e git bash.
 ## Dependencies
 This code is written in python 3.7.
 Dependencies include:
 * Numpy